 Visiting the Columbus Idea Foundry

-We started at around 6:30 pm local time in Columbus, had layovers in Detroit and Amsterdam and arrived at 13:30 in Dresden.
+We started at around 6:30 PM local time in Columbus, had a layover in Detroit as well as in Amsterdam and finally arrived at 01:30 PM in Dresden.
 This photograph shows the view out of the airplane on the flight from Columbus to Detroit.
 View out of an airplane on the flight back to Detroit